-The effective date of the amendments has yet to be set by the Board; however, earlier application of the amendments is permitted.
+The Board has not not yet set the effective date for the amendments; nevertheless earlier application of the amendments is permitted.

-The directors of the Company do not anticipate that the application of the amendments in the future will have an impact on the Company's financial statements.
+The Directors of the Company do not anticipate that the application of the amendments in the future will have an impact on the Company's financial statements.

-Amendments to IAS 1: Presentation of Financial Statements - Classification of liabilities as current or non-current
+Amendments to IAS 1 Presentation of Financial Statements - Classification of Liabilities as Current or Non-current

-The amendments to IAS 1 affect only the presentation of liabilities as current or noncurrent in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
+The amendments to IAS 1 affect only the presentation of liabilities as current or noncurrent in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items

-The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
+The amendments clarify that the classification of liabilities as current or non-current is based on rights that exist at the end of the reporting period.
+They specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability.
+The amendments also explain that rights are in existence if covenants are complied with at the end of the reporting period.
+Additionally, a new definition of 'settlement' is introduced, making it clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.